spdx/spdx-3-model/model/Dataset/Classes/Dataset.md

 ## Description

-Metadata information that can be added to a a dataset that maybe used in a software or to train/test an AI package
+Metadata information that can be added to a dataset that may be used in a software or to train/test an AI package.

 ## Metadata

 - name: Dataset
 - SubclassOf: Software:Package
-- Instatiability: Concrete
+- Instantiability: Concrete

 ## Properties